How to Switch Banks

 - Better Interest Rates

 If you are coming from a traditional bank, you might be tempted by the higher APYs of online banks.
-This may be worth considering if you tend to keep high balances that barely grow in your current bank. - Less Fees
+This may be worth considering if you tend to keep high balances that grow at a snail's pace in your current bank. - Less Fees

-Many banks have free checking options, which can be helpful if you want to save on fees.
+Many banks/credit unions have free checking options, which can be helpful if you want to save on fees.
 Others either waive incidental charges or have lower fees on excess withdrawals, overdrafts, out-of-network ATM use, etc. - Attractive Perks

 Banks may offer sign-up bonuses from time to time, which can be anywhere from $100 to $500 for regular checking accounts.
 This extra cash may boost your funds, pay toward minor debts, or cover small expenses. - Relocation

 If your account is with a regional bank, it may not be available in your new location.
-Thus, you'll have to find a new bank with a nearby branch. - Unsatisfactory Service
+Thus, you'll have to find a new bank with a nearby branch or explore online banks if you haven't. - Unsatisfactory Service

 Frequent runaround treatment, like poor online banking service or security issues, can be a dealbreaker, pushing account holders to seek better options.